tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_intro_to_rest_api_doc.md

 When you try to navigate the world of API documentation, you may be initially overwhelmed by the differences and intimidated by the tools.
 Additionally, the documentation content itself is often complex and requires familiarity with development concepts and processes.

-## Learning materials about API doc are scarce

 Realizing there was a need for more information, in 2014 I guest-edited a special issue of Intercom dedicated to API documentation.

-{% include course_image.html url="http://bit.ly/stcintercomapiissue" size="small" filename="intercom" ext_print="png" ext_web="png" alt="STC Intercom issue focused on API documentation" caption="STC Intercom issue focused on API documentation" %}
+{% include course_image.html url="http://bit.ly/stcintercomapiissue" size="small" filename="intercom" ext_print="png" ext_web="png" alt="STC Intercom issue (that I guest-edited) focusing on API documentation" caption="STC Intercom issue focused on API documentation" %}

 {: .tip}
 You can read this issue for free at [http://bit.ly/stcintercomapiissue](http://bit.ly/stcintercomapiissue).